ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 (gdb)

 ```

-With suitable amount of buffer overflow, our 'A' letters starts to fill more addresses than they should, replacing previously seen address **0x55554793**.
+With a suitable amount of buffer overflow, our 'A' letters start to fill more addresses than they should, replacing the previously seen address **0x55554793**.

 It is essential to understand the mechanics of the stack:
 When a function is invoked, arguments are conventionally pushed onto the stack in reverse order prior to the actual function call.
-(The specific behavior can vary based on the compiler: For instance, 64-bit systems might employ the fastcall convention, where the first four parameters are sourced from registers.)
+(The specific behavior depends on the compiler and the ABI: on 64-bit systems the first four parameters are passed in registers instead.)
 Subsequently, the return address for the function and the previous `rbp` address are pushed onto the stack.

 Following these operations, local variables are declared, and the necessary space on the stack is allocated for them.

-Continue to last breakpoint:
+Continue to the last breakpoint:

 ```shell
 Breakpoint 3, 0x0000555555554770 in stackoverflow ()
 (gdb) x/20x $rsp